Mickode1/Expression_Analysis_Library/README.md

 This project aims to answer this question by exploring genes significantly expressed in the presence of chronic diseases, and its overall impact on the body's processes.

-This repository is divided into these sections:
+This project is divided into these sections:

 - Project Staging: This section details project dependencies, data loading and preparation, quality control, filtering, and normalization steps.
 - Analysis: The analysis includes differential expression analysis and functional enrichment analysis.